-Empowerment = feeling supported by YouTube creators with purposeful and accurate content that enables people to have control over their learning or teaching experiences.
+Empowerment = feeling supported by YouTube Creators with purposeful and accurate content that enables people to have control over their learning or teaching experiences.

-This guide was designed to help illuminate strategies for creators to achieve an even greater impact on the lives of the world's learners, educators and caregivers.
-It builds on previously explored content opportunities that span primary through to post-secondary education and provides additional insights to consider in content planning and design.
+This guide was designed to help illuminate strategies for Creators to achieve an even greater impact on the lives of the world's learners, educators, and caregivers.
+It builds on previously explored content opportunities that span Primary through Postsecondary Education and provides additional insights to consider in content planning and design.

-To make the biggest impact on all learners, creators might be guided by two central questions:
+To make the biggest impact for all learners, Creators might be guided by two central questions: